Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 Contact Information

-If some Ad or salesperson says you may qualify for a free system if you live in a certain zip code or utility district, walk away, There is no free lunch or free solar system.
-The absolute best deal is to qualify for the Solar Within Reach with ETO, get a grant from the Or.
-Dept of Energy and then get a 30% federal tax credit on the rest (everyone in the US is eligible for that).
+The absolute best deal is to qualify for the Solar Within Reach with ETO (Pacific Power and PGE), and then get a 30% federal tax credit on the rest.
 With all that a solar system is still not free.

 Overall there isn't much bad eqpt out there, though there are some buyer beware sales people.